wilmix8/DOTWEB3.0/README.md

 JDOLLAR  is  the  combination   of   CDollar,GDollar,JSTAR,JAVA,C/C++ OOPS,and  Advanced OOPS.

-JDollar  is   designed   to    be  used  by  C/C++,JAVA  ,CDollar  Professionals, GDollar  Professionals. ie)  JDOllar  is  the  Most  standard ,powerful Programming Language.
+JDollar  is   designed   to    be  used  by  C/C++,C#  ,CDollar  Professionals, GDollar  Professionals only.

+ie)  JDOllar  is  the  Most  standard ,powerful Programming Language.